-You’ll be getting 7X miles per dollar, and you can increase that by increasing your membership tier.
+You’ll be getting 7X miles per dollar, and you can increase that by increasing your membership tier (2X from the card, 5X from basic Delta SkyMiles status).
 This is pretty typical for airline credit cards, and you can generally expect to get a cash back equivalent of around 8.75% when spending with Delta, which isn’t too bad.

 The other perks should be able to save you quite a bit of money — the more you travel, the more opportunities you’ll have to use them.
 The free first checked bag could add up to quite a lot over the course of a year, as could the 20% in-flight discount.
 And the Medallion member tiers will provide a variety of nice perks in addition to the extra miles.

 There are many airline cards out there, designed for different levels of spending and different airlines too.
 Check out some other cards designed for flying with Delta, other airlines, or travel spending in general.